 CNS looks at a variety of factors when making scholarship decisions.
 Scholarship decisions are based on items such as but not limited to merit, leadership, and/or need.
 Since scholarship funding comes from various sources, criteria used to make scholarship selections can also vary.

 Is the scholarship process competitive?

 Yes, the scholarship process is extremely competitive for our prospective students.
-About 4% of admitted CNS students for Fall 2022 received scholarship offers from CNS for the 2022-2023 academic year.
-However, there are many opportunities for students to apply for scholarships as a continuing student.
-Additionally, UT Austin offers generous tuition support and coverage for, such as through the Texas Advance Commitment.
+CNS was able to offer scholarships to only 4% of all admitted and eligible CNS students for the 2023-2024 academic year (incoming Fall 2023).
+However, please keep in mind that there are many opportunities for students to apply for scholarships as a continuing student.

 Who makes scholarship decisions for the College of Natural Sciences?

 Prospective student awards are decided upon by administration, faculty and staff directly involved with the admissions process.
 A committee made up of College of Natural Sciences faculty members and the CNS Scholarship Coordinator evaluates continuing student scholarship applications.